Best Places to Eat at Yellowstone

 Lake Yellowstone Hotel Dining Room

 The park’s shining crown jewel of a restaurant, the Lake Yellowstone Hotel Dining Room is a showcase of glamour and elegance on the shore of Lake Yellowstone.
-Widely known for its stunning views and fine food, the ambience is refined and the menu creative and upscale.
+Widely known for its stunning views and fine food, the ambiance is refined and the menu creative and upscale.
 Try a chef favorite from Executive Chef Mike Dean, the Grilled Bison Ribeye with Blue cheese and horseradish butter, a locally-produced New York Strip Steak from Cody, Wyoming, or the vegetarian Caramelized Onion and Gruyere Cheese Ravioli.
 For breakfast, lunch, or dinner, come casually as you are, but dining here will take you far away from the wilderness that surrounds you.

 4. Best Seafood